 2. Make more new figures with your tangram set using all 7 pieces.
 Do not forget to look at the figures your classmates have made?

 Tiles

 In a tangram, we have 7 different pieces.
-If we have all similar pieces, how would be its shape?
-If we have tile, then we can arrange them as follows.
+What if we had only 1 type of piece?
+Suppose you have \\\\\\ tile.
+We can arrange it as follows.